zddhub/dit/README.md

 [中文文档](README_CN.md)

-It is difficult to master a language by practicing small examples from document page, systematic practise is needed.
+It is difficult to master a language by practising small examples from documentation page, systematic practice is needed.

-We hope to provide a good project, Dit - the simple content tracker as Git does, to get you off the ground and master a new programming language as quickly as possible.
+We hope to provide a good project, Dit - the simple content tracker as [Git](https://github.com/git/git) does, to get you off the ground and master a new programming language as quickly as possible.

 ## Origin

-* From the love of Git and worship of Linus.
+* From the love of Git and worship of [Linus](https://github.com/torvalds).
 * "Do it together", hope more guys participate in.
 * Learn more about Git.
 * More practice when come to learning a new programming language.